Sitraka17/Kaggle/Courses/finance101.md

 The massive amount of trading data — and the frequency at which trading occurs — is a major reason why quantitative methods and automated algorithms have become a bedrock of Wall Street.
 The New York Stock Exchange (NYSE) sees between 2 and 3 million separate trades on a standard day.
 The trading hours are  9: 30 30am to 4: 00 00pm ( 23 , 400 seconds).

 Thus 100 moves per seconds.

+If money is lent with an annual interest rate of *1%* compounded continuously, about how long would it take for the money to double?